-22.0 Revised: The County will promote full appropriate workspace utilization through colocation and consolidation of functions, services, and agencies, and through upgrades to existing office buildings. by creating workspaces that are easily occupied and used by other County functions.
+22.0 The County will promote full appropriate workspace utilization through co-location and consolidation of functions, services, and agencies, and by creating workspaces that are easily occupied and used by other County functions.

 Greater business efficiency and space utilization often result from shared use of common spaces and adjoining areas by functionally-related departments and agencies.
 The County will seek to maximize opportunities for efficiency through co-location and shared space use, upgrading existing office spaces to provide such opportunities where cost effective.